Cghlewis/data-mgmt-ed-research-book/_book/01-rdm.md

 <td class="gt_row gt_left">Personally identifiable information (PII) in your data has been removed and names are replaced with a code and the only way to link the data back to an individual is through that code.
 The identifying code file (linking key) is stored separate from the research data.</td></tr>
     <tr><td class="gt_row gt_left">Confidentiality</td>
 <td class="gt_row gt_left">NA</td>
-<td class="gt_row gt_left">Confidentiality concerns data.
-Ensuring participants agree to how their private and identifable information will be managed and disseminated.</td></tr>
+<td class="gt_row gt_left">Confidentiality concerns data, ensuring participants agree to how their private and identifable information will be managed and disseminated.</td></tr>
     <tr><td class="gt_row gt_left">Control</td>
 <td class="gt_row gt_left">business as usual</td>
 <td class="gt_row gt_left">The individual or group does not receive the intervention.</td></tr>